 Domain status codes.
 These EPP (Extensible Provisioning Protocol) codes are the security controls on your domain. clientTransferProhibited means nobody can move your domain without your registrar's cooperation. serverDeleteProhibited means the registry itself has locked the domain against deletion.
 If you see redemptionPeriod or pendingDelete, that's an emergency: the domain has already expired and is heading for the open market.

 Registrar information.
 Which company manages the domain registration.
 This tells you who to contact about renewal issues, DNS changes, or transfer requests.
 It also reveals whether a domain uses a consumer registrar or an enterprise-grade provider with better security controls.
+For .uk domains the WHOIS labels two parties, the consumer brand and the IPS-tag holder; we walk through this in how 365i actually registers your domain.

 Five reasons to run a WHOIS lookup today